Everything you need to know about road resurfacing

 How long does road resurfacing take?

 It depends on the damage, the length of road that needs resurfacing and the weather conditions.
 Road resurfacing takes a lot longer than surface dressing.
+Once the new asphalt is laid, however, it must be left to dry.

 How long does road resurfacing last?